FREIGHT SERVICES TERMS AND CONDITIONS

 i.
 You must provide necessary shipping instructions and properly identify all Goods in the bill of lading or other shipping instructions.
 You will not tender any restricted commodities including, but not limited to, hazardous materials and waste, oversize or overweight shipments, coiled or rolled products, or commodities requiring protection from heat or cold, without properly identifying such shipments and making necessary prior arrangements for transportation.

 ii.
 At the time of booking, and prior to loading the Goods, You must further specify in the booking request and on the face of the bill of lading all instructions to be followed by the Carrier to maintain the safety of the Goods, including, without limitation, all temperature control requirements and temperature control documentation requirements, including an operating temperature for the transportation and, when necessary, the pre-cooling phase, all sanitation requirements and sanitation documentation requirements for the Goods, including those for the Carrier’s vehicle and transportation equipment, any design specifications and cleaning procedures (“Written Instructions”).
-Arrive will assist You in providing any Written Instructions to the Carrier transporting your Goods.
+Broker will assist You in providing any Written Instructions to the Carrier transporting your Goods.

 C. Cargo Loading and Securement.

 i.
 You are responsible for ensuring that Goods are properly and safely packaged and loaded.
 If Carrier is not allowed on the dock during loading, You are responsible for ensuring that Goods are supported, blocked, braced, and secured.
 If You are loading the Goods into the motor vehicles, You must inspect the vehicle or other transportation equipment provided by the Carrier, to ensure it meets the requirements specified in the Written Instructions and is in an appropriate sanitary condition for transporting the Goods.